eecs370/eecs370.github.io/projects/p2_specs.md

 submit your suite of test cases together with your assembler, and we will grade your test suite according to how thoroughly it exercises an assembler.
 Each test case may be at most 50 lines long, and your test suite may contain up to 20 test cases.
 These limits are much larger than needed for full credit (the solution test suite is composed of 5 test cases, each < 10 lines long).
 See [section 7](#7-grading-auto-grading-and-formatting) for how your test suite will be graded.

-Hints: the example assembly-language program above is a good case to include in your test suite, though you'll need to write more test cases to get full credit.
+Hint: the example assembly-language program (Example 2a) in [section 9](#9-sample-test-cases) is a good case to include in your test suite, though you'll need to write more test cases to get full credit.
 Remember to create some test cases that test the ability of an assembler to check for the errors in [section 3.3](#33-error-checking).

 # 4. Linker (40%)